sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

             System.out.println("Only positive values are allowed!");
             System.exit(1);
         } else if (value > numbers.length) {
-            System.out.println("The given value " + value + " is too large!
+            System.out.println("The given value of " + value + " is too large!
 Value has to be less than or equal to " + numbers.length);
             System.exit(1);
         }